realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 ## Types

-Python's type system is a lot like JavaScript's; it's there, but it's not as strict as other languages like Java or C#.
-Practically speaking, variables have types, but you don't have to declare the types of your variables like you would in a statically typed language like Java.
+Python's type system is a lot like JavaScript's; it's there, but it's not as strict as in other languages like Java or C#.
+Practically speaking, variables have types, but you don't have to declare the types of your variables like you would in a statically typed language such as Java.

 That being said, here's a quick overview of Python's built in data types: